How to Explore 5 European Cruise Ports: What to Do in Amsterdam, Copenhagen, & More

 Rosenborg Castle

-Conveniently, there is a Warnemunde train station, so you will not have to walk far to get to the station to go to Berlin, whether you are going on your own or through the cruise line.
-Your cruise might dock at the Rostock cruise port instead of Warnemunde (this originally happened with my cruise).
-If your cruise docks at the Rostock cruise port instead of Warnemunde, you can easily get to the Rostock train station from the ship to travel to Berlin as well!
+Conveniently, there is a Warnemünde train station, so you will not have to walk far to get to the station to go to Berlin, whether you are going on your own or through the cruise line.
+Your cruise might dock at the Rostock cruise port instead of Warnemünde (this originally happened with my cruise).
+If your cruise docks at the Rostock cruise port instead of Warnemünde, you can easily get to the Rostock train station from the ship to travel to Berlin as well!
+I mention this in more detail in my 1-day in Berlin itinerary for cruisers.

 Amsterdam, Netherlands